lagom/lagom/docs/manual/scala/releases/Migration16.md

 ## Main changes

+### Remoting Artery

+Lagom 1.6.0 builds on Akka 2.6.0 that uses a new Akka Remote implementation called Artery.
+Artery is enabled by default in Lagom and replaces the previous Akka Remote protocol (aka.
+Akka Remote Classic).
+If you are using Lagom in a clustered setup, you will need to shutdown all nodes before updating, unless you choose to disable Artery.

+To disable Artery set property `akka.remote.artery.enabled` to `false`.
+Further, any configuration under `akka.remote` that is specific to classic remoting needs to be moved to `akka.remote.classic`.
+To see which configuration options are specific to classic search for them in: [`akka-remote/reference.conf`](https://github.com/akka/akka/blob/master/akka-remote/src/main/resources/reference.conf)

 ### Shard Coordination

 In Lagom 1.4 and 1.5 users could use the `akka.cluster.sharding.store-state-mode` configuration key to switch from the default `persistence`-based shard coordination to the `ddata`-based coordination.
 As of Lagom 1.6 `ddata` is the new default.